VictorWinberg/OneWeek/README.md

 | `npm run dev` | Start development servers |
 | `npm run build` | Build for production |
 | `npm start` | Start production servers |

-## Calendar IDs

-To find your Google Calendar IDs:
-1. Go to Google Calendar settings
-2. Click on the calendar you want
-3. Scroll to "Integrate calendar"
-4. Copy the Calendar ID

 ## License